 If you purchased a car and think you may have a claim for fraud against the dealership, the consumer law attorneys at Whitney, LLP, can help sue the dealership and recover compensation.

 We have experience handling the kinds of cases that might be brought against bad-acting car dealers in Sykesville, Marriottsville or Winfield.
 If you need a lawyer to sue a car dealership, call us at (410) 583-8000 or contact us online today.
-We offer Free Consultations.
+We offer Legal Consultations.